dimitri-nicolo/calico/v2.4/reference/compliance-reports/index.md

 An endpoint is ingress protected if it has at least one Ingress policy that is applied to it.

-A service is ingress protected if all of the inscope endpoints during that service are ingress protected.
+A service is ingress protected if all of the inscope endpoints within that service are ingress protected.

-A namespace is ingress protected if all of the inscope endpoints during that namespace are ingress protected.
+A namespace is ingress protected if all of the inscope endpoints within that namespace are ingress protected.

 _How this applies to the report_:
 An endpoint is ingress protected only if it was ingress protected throughout the entire report interval.